Russia accuses West of blackmail, stands firm on Syria

 U.S. Secretary of State Hillary Clinton has accused Russia and China - which also has a veto on the Security Council - of blocking a settlement, saying they should "get off the sidelines" and help.

-A Russian arms trade official was quoted last week as saying Moscow would deliver no more weapons to Assad while the fighting continued, but Interfax reported an arms industry source on Monday as saying that a ship carrying repaired Mi-25 helicopters was on its way to Syria.
+A Russian arms trade official was quoted last week as saying Moscow would deliver no more weapons to Assad while the fighting continued.

-A previous attempt to ship the helicopters was thwarted after the ship's British insurer dropped coverage of the vessel.

-Russian military sources say five Russian warships are heading for Syria, where Moscow has a naval maintenance facility.
+But Russian military sources say five Russian warships are heading for Syria, where Moscow has a naval maintenance facility, and there was no sign of a change in the Kremlin's position when Lavrov met the Syrian opposition in Moscow last week.

-(Additional reporting by Nastassia Astrasheuskaya and by John Irish in Paris; Writing by Timothy Heritage; Editing by Alison Williams)
+(Additional reporting by Nastassia Astrasheuskaya and by John Irish in Paris; Writing by Timothy Heritage; Editing by Kevin Liffey)